 To show that RCG ⊂ URCG, consider the following: every rule which is admitted by an

-RCG is also admitted by a URCG, because if competing nonterminals in the same content model
+RCG is also admitted by a URCG, because if competing nonterminals in the same content

-have a unique prefix, a fortiori they also have a unique context (we have already shown that
+have a unique prefix, a fortiori they also have a unique context (we have already

-a unique prefix of nonterminals is paramount to a unique prefix of labels/siblings, by
+a unique prefix of nonterminals is paramount to a unique prefix of labels/siblings,

 induction).
 Above, we have already shown that for an RCG it is impossible to generate